swiftlang/swift/docs/Lexicon.md

 This consists of allocating runtime tracking data, fixing up method lists and attaching categories.

-This is distinct from the initialization performed by `+initialize`, which happens only when the first message is sent to the class.
+This is distinct from the initialization performed by `+initialize`, which happens only when the first message (other than `+load`) is sent to the class.

 The order of operations is: realization, followed by `+load` (if present), followed by `+initialize`.
 There are few cases where these can happen